 Above: A workspace tucked next to a stairwell by Australia-based Rob Kennon Architects.

-Above: A tiny workspace in a 500-square-foot trailer owned by LA art agent Sofie Howard, via Dwell.
+Above: A tiny workspace in a 500-square-foot trailer owned by Los Angeles art agent Sofie Howard, via Dwell.

 Above: A minimal work area in a remodel by Czech firm Oooox.